Skip to content

 Myth Fact

-“Monogamy is the only healthy relationship style.”
-Multiple healthy structures exist; monogamy works best for some, not for all.
+"Monogamy is the only healthy relationship style."
+Many healthy relationship structures exist; monogamy works for some, not all.

-“Monogamy is boring after a while.”
-Boredom can occur, but many couples maintain excitement with effort and creativity.
+"Monogamy is boring after a while."
+Boredom is possible, but many couples maintain excitement with effort.

-“Men are naturally non-monogamous.”
-Some men thrive in monogamous relationships—biology, culture, and values all play roles.
+"Men are naturally non-monogamous."
+Some men thrive in monogamy—individual biology, culture, and values shape preferences.

-“Once monogamous, partners never want others.”
-Attraction to others can happen; commitment, not lack of attraction, defines monogamy.
+"Once monogamous, partners never feel attraction to others."
+Attraction to others can occur; commitment, not lack of attraction, defines monogamy.

 When Should You Seek Professional Support?

-Consider reaching out to a healthcare provider or therapist if:
+Consider consulting a healthcare provider or licensed therapist if any of the following occur:

-• Emotional or physical needs are consistently unmet or cause distress.
+• Emotional or physical needs remain consistently unmet.

-• Either partner feels trapped, resentful, or severely anxious in the relationship.
+• Feeling trapped, resentful, or extremely anxious within the relationship.

-• There are concerns about mental health (anxiety, depression, substance use) linked to relationship stress.
+• Mental health issues (anxiety, depression, substance use) are linked to relationship stress.

-Key Point: Seeking professional help is common, normal, and can be invaluable in maintaining—or reevaluating—the health of a monogamous relationship.
+Key Point: Seeking professional guidance is a common, healthy step in maintaining or reassessing a monogamous relationship.

 References and Further Reading

-• Hughes, S. M., Harrison, M. A., & Gallup, G. G. Sex differences in mating strategies: Mate guarding, infidelity, and multiple concurrent sexual partners.
-Evolutionary Psychology.
+• Hughes SM, Harrison MA, Gallup GG.
+Sex differences in mating strategies: Mate guarding, infidelity, and multiple concurrent sexual partners.
 PubMed

-• Miller, S. L., & Maner, J. K. Evolution and relationship maintenance: Fertility cues lead committed men to devalue relationship alternatives.
-Journal of Experimental Social Psychology.
+• Miller SL, Maner JK.
+Evolution and relationship maintenance: Fertility cues lead committed men to devalue relationship alternatives.
 PubMed

-• Sprecher, S., & Felmlee, D. The balance of power in romantic heterosexual couples over time and at different stages in the relationship.
-Sex Roles.
+• Sprecher S, Felmlee D. The balance of power in romantic heterosexual couples over time and at different stages in the relationship.
 PubMed

 • American Psychological Association: www.apa.org